stefanbesler/twingrind/README.md

 that you want to work with.

 ```
-twingrind process -m hashmap -t 1
+twingrind process -m hashmap
 ```

-Here `-m hashmap` refers to the hashmap that has been created for your PLC during preparation. `-t 1` means that the cycletime of your PLC is *1ms*.
-Adapt these parameters accordingly to your setup, use `twingrind process -h` for a detailed listing of all arguments.
+Here `-m hashmap` refers to the hashmap that has been created for your PLC during preparation.
+Use `twingrind process -h` for a detailed listing of all arguments.

 ### Take snapshot